AkselGlyholt/AkselGlyholt/README.md

 ## 🚀 About Me

-I’m a **Software Engineer & Entrepreneur** from Denmark, passionate about building web experiences that balance **clean design, performance, and usability**.
+I’m a 16 year old **Software Engineer & Entrepreneur** from Denmark, passionate about building web experiences that balance **clean design, performance, and usability**.

 At [AG Web Studio](https://www.agweb.studio), I help businesses and individuals create **custom websites, scalable applications, and optimized digital solutions**.